THE PERFECT LOCATION

 The first Museum was on the Acropolis, which was completed in 1874, however, due to the growing volume of archaeological treasures discovered the need for a new museum was created.

 Operating since 2009, the modern Acropolis Museum, houses every artifact found on the Sacred Rock and on the surrounding slopes, from the Greek Bronze Age to the Roman and Byzantine Greece.

 National Gallery of Greece

 (300 m from the hotel, 3-4 minute walk)

 Impressive and fully renovated the National Gallery of Greece opened its doors again in March 2021 to celebrate the occasion of the 200th anniversary from the beginning of the Greek Revolution.

 Here visitors will find a treasury of modern Greek art, from the post-Byzantine years to the present day: 20,000 works of painting, sculpture, engravings, magnificent collections proving that Greek Arts in the 19th century, followed the movements of the European avant-garde.

 Athens has one more museum that will very soon belong in the circle of the great museums of the European Capitals.

 (1 km from the hotel, a 15-minute walk)

-Kolonaki is an upscale neighborhood and one of the main shopping areas in Athens, with many fashion and designer boutiques and jewelry stores.
+Kolonaki is an upscale neighbourhood and one of the main shopping areas in Athens, with many fashion designer boutiques and jewellery shops.